ekhiru/random_perm_inversion/README.md

 # random_perm_inversion
-Generate a random permutation at a Kendall's-tau distance from the identity (or with a given number of inversions).
+Generate a random permutation at a Kendall's-$\tau$ distance from the identity (or with a given number of inversions).
 Since there are possibly many permutations at a given distance, this code generates one of them uniformly at random.
 There is an implementation in Python and another in C